-With DarkShield, you can also deliver specific data extracts to those requesting record portability (think GDPR).
-And, you can save the masked files in same-named target files and folders on your network.
+With DarkShield, you can comply with Right to Be Forgotten requests, deliver specific data extracts to those requesting record portability, and facilitate data quality in data rectification requests.
+You can also save the masked files in either the original, or same-named target files and folders on your network or in the cloud.

 How DarkShield Works

-DarkShield leverages data classification dialogs and dark data discovery wizards in the free IRI Workbench IDE, built-on Eclipse™, to catalog the data you care about, and to configure search and masking specifications in metadata files that are easy to share, secure and modify.
-At runtime, the saved configurations can launch from Workbench or any Java application.
+DarkShield leverages data classification dialogues and dark data discovery wizards in the free IRI Workbench IDE, built-on Eclipse™, to catalog the data you care about, and to configure search and masking specifications in metadata files that are easy to share, secure and modify.
+At runtime, the saved configurations can launch from Workbench or any application via CLI or RPC API.

 You can run DarkShield just to search for hidden values and report on their locations and attendant file metadata.
 Or you can run it with remediation enabled, to obfuscate personally identifiable information (PII) for compliance with data privacy laws using a variety of masking functions.
 Your search and mask operations can run separately or simultaneously.

-Search multi-threaded through dark data repositories system- or LAN-wide (via SMB) to ensure that data you're concerned about, or values you're specifically looking for, are found.
-Many other cloud, application, and proprietary platform connectors (e.g., Amazon, Facebook, MINA, JPA, Sharepoint, etc.) can also be supported.
+Search multi-threaded through dark data repositories system- or LAN-wide (via SMB) -- and in Amazon S3, GCP and Azure BLOB stores -- to ensure that data you're concerned about, or values you're specifically looking for, are found.
+Many other cloud, application, and proprietary platform connectors (e.g., Kafka, Facebook, Google, MINA, JPA, Sharepoint, etc.) are or can be supported.

-Define your data classes and masking rules, and match them with three different search techniques:
+Define your data classes and masking rules, and match them with six different search techniques:

 Generate the results of your search in a flat file that also contains forensically useful metadata attendant to each file containing the values you searched for.
 The search report can be used for e-discovery and delivery to EU citizens requesting "data portability" or for deletion proof where you are granting their "right to be forgotten" from these repositories.